Jailbreaking and Mitigation of Vulnerabilities in Large Language Models: Evaluation and Benchmarking

 \subsection{Benchmark Datasets}

-Benchmark datasets are essential for evaluating the safety and robustness of LLMs, providing a standardized set of prompts and evaluation metrics that allow researchers to compare different models and defense mechanisms consistently and reproducibly \cite{Qiu2023Latent}.
-Commonly used datasets include:
+Benchmark datasets and evaluation frameworks are essential for evaluating the safety and robustness of LLMs, providing standardized testing environments that allow researchers to compare different models and defense mechanisms consistently and reproducibly \cite{Qiu2023Latent}.
+We organize existing resources into four categories based on their primary purpose: adversarial attack datasets, safety evaluation datasets, multimodal safety datasets, and comprehensive benchmark frameworks.

+\textit{Adversarial Attack Datasets.} These datasets are specifically designed to test LLM resilience against jailbreak and adversarial attacks:

-\textbf{AdvBench}: Consists of adversarial prompts designed to elicit harmful or unethical responses, used to assess LLM robustness against adversarial attacks and benchmark defense mechanisms.
+\textbf{AdvBench}: Consists of adversarial prompts designed to elicit harmful or unethical responses, used to assess LLM robustness against adversarial attacks and benchmark defense mechanisms \cite{Andy2023Universal}.

 \textbf{Harmbench}: Evaluates LLM robustness against jailbreak attacks targeting truthfulness, toxicity, bias, and harmfulness \cite{Andriushchenko2024Jailbreaking}.
 It includes adversarially trained models to provide a challenging testbed for new defenses.